jamesacklin/james-acklin-site/src/markdown/steadystate.md

 ### Outcome

-Steady State Cycle is now a profitable and growing high-end cycling repair and sales operation in Fox Chapel, a suburb of Pittsburgh, Pennsylvania.
+Steady State Cycles is now a profitable and growing high-end cycling repair and sales operation in Fox Chapel, a suburb of Pittsburgh, Pennsylvania.
 The shop is a destination for riders and racers who appreciate a distinguishing touch for service and rock-solid guarantees.
 The owners have received multiple positive comments on the logo and identity system, and it remains one of the strongest graphic representations of cycling in the Pittsburgh area.